 Roommate allegedly shot couple at Nicholson Dr. apartment, charged with murder

-BATON ROUGE - A dispute between roommates escalated to gunfire that left a person dead at an apartment early Wednesday morning.
+BATON ROUGE - A dispute between roommates escalated into an incident of gun violence that left one person dead and a second injured early Wednesday morning.

-The East Baton Rouge Parish Sheriff's Office said the shots were fired shortly before 4 a.m. at an apartment along Nicholson Drive near Gardere Lane.
-One person was killed and a second victim was seriously hurt.
+According to the East Baton Rouge Parish Sheriff's Office, a series of gunshots fired in an apartment along Nicholson Drive near Gardere Lane shortly before 4 a.m. left James Jerrell dead and his girlfriend injured.

-Deputies said the gunfire stemmed from a confrontation between the apartment's occupants.
-The sheriff's office said two couples shared the apartment.
-A man was fatally shot, and his girlfriend was hurt.
-The shooter is believed to be another male, and his girlfriend witnessed the shooting.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.